Why does patriarchy persist? (Part 3: How we dismantle it)

 3. Men are reaching out and reconnecting

 This is the necessary counterpoint: as women are cultivating and learning to trust their sense of self, men are doing the same in their relationships.
 This is about men slowly recognizing that we too have been gaslit by society: a society that tells us we don’t need help, we don’t need others, we can be strong on our own, we don’t have or need emotions.
 Like women in our lives, we are learning to grieve for what we’ve lost, and take steps to heal and reconnect.
+Gilligan notes that the emergence of patriarchy in boys during adolescence is marked by the expression “I don’t care” (when, of course, we do care).

 I personally am participating in two different men’s groups (one for white men, one for anyone masculine-identified regardless of race) and have found the experience super fascinating and exciting.
 Both groups are premised on dismantling patriarchy, and challenging the dominant “masculine” norms we grew up with (and which we now recognize as toxic).
-These groups are now proliferating (newcomers like CityDads and Organizing White Men for Collective Liberation joining long-established groups like ManKind Project and A Call to Men.
+These groups are now proliferating (newcomers like CityDads and Organizing White Men for Collective Liberation joining long-established groups like ManKind Project and A Call to Men).

 In general this emerging movement still takes for granted that there is such thing as “masculinity.”
 Obviously I have a different take, but the overall effort I think is hugely important as a step in the right direction: we must first reclaim our whole humanity as men before we can contemplate shedding that label.
 Things I’m finding exciting: